molgenis/molgenis/docs/guide-customize.md

 ### Accessing entity details from Freemarker
 The model will contain
  * a variable named `entity` of type [`org.molgenis.data.Entity`](https://github.com/molgenis/molgenis/blob/master/molgenis-data/src/main/java/org/molgenis/data/Entity.java)
- * a variable named `entityMetadata` of type [`org.molgenis.data.EntityMetaData`](https://github.com/molgenis/molgenis/blob/master/molgenis-data/src/main/java/org/molgenis/data/EntityMetaData.java) which you can use to specify the contents of your template.
+ * a variable named `entityTypeMetadata` of type [`org.molgenis.data.meta.model.EntityTypeMetaData`](https://github.com/molgenis/molgenis/blob/master/molgenis-data/src/main/java/org/molgenis/data/meta/model/EntityTypeMetadata.java) which you can use to specify the contents of your template.

 * To display the value of one of the entity's attributes value, use `${entity.getString("<the attribute name>")}`.